Bedrock-OSS/bedrock-wiki/docs/guide/custom-item.md

 <br>
 <br>

-Like blocks and entities, items consist of a BP file (that defines how the item would function/behave) and an RP file (that describes how the item would look)
+Items consist of a BP file that defines how the item would function/behave.

 :::warning
 This guide requires expirimental features toggled on.